Artananda/CampEdenEN/parts/dayinparadise.md

 #A normal day in paradies
 ![Sunrays](../images/sunray.jpg)
-A warm sunbeam shining through the window in our tiny house lights up my eyelids as I wake up in the morning.
+A warm sunbeam shining through the window in our dome house lights up my eyelids as I wake up in the morning.
 "Nice," I think, "That's how I like being woken up."
 After stretching myself, I smell the wonderful taste of freshly baked bread and coffee.
 I hear sounds from the kitchen and see who is working so early.
 "Good morning my darling", I say, after I discovered my soul-mate.

 "Slept well?", she replies.
 "Would ya like some coffee and freshly baked bread?"